-The amendments are effective for annual periods beginning on or after January 1, 2022, with earlier application permitted if an entity also applies all other updated references (published together with the updated Conceptual Framework) at the same time or earlier.
+The amendments are effective for annual periods beginning on or after January 1, 2022.

 Amendments to PAS 16, Property, Plant and Equipment - Proceeds before Intended Use

 The amendments prohibit a company from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use.
 Instead, a company will recognize such sales proceeds and related cost in profit or loss.